isabella232/cti-docs/README.md

 ## Reuse the documentation template for another project

 1. clone this repo and update the remote tracking branch to your own empty repo
+2. run `bundle install`
-2. delete all files in the `_documents` directory and add some of your own
+3. delete all files in the `_documents` directory and add some of your own
-3. Update the project title and the sidebar links in the `index.html`
+4. Update the project title and the sidebar links in the `index.html`
-4. delete `docs` and `_site` directories if they exist
+5. delete `docs` and `_site` directories if they exist
-5. run `bundle exec jekyll build` to build
+6. run `bundle exec jekyll build` to build
-6. run `bundle exec jekyll serve` to serve
+7. run `bundle exec jekyll serve` to serve
-7. once you are ready, rename the `_site` directory to `docs`, and push to `main`
+8. once you are ready, rename the `_site` directory to `docs`, and push to `main`
-8. go to the Pages section of your github project settings, and choose `docs` from the blog source dropdown
+9. go to the Pages section of your github project settings, and choose `docs` from the blog source dropdown
-9. you can find the link to your blog on the same github settings page
+10. you can find the link to your blog on the same github settings page